 If you are ordinarily resident in Ireland, then you may be eligible for free or subsidised prescribed drugs and medicines as well as certain medical and surgical aids and appliances.
 As outlined in Question 2, there are four principal means-tested reimbursement schemes run by the State under which patients can receive free or subsidised drugs, medicines and aids and appliances.
-The HSE Primary Care Reimbursement Scheme provides the Reimbursement List of medicines or aids provided under a Medical Card or HSE schemes.
+The HSE Primary Care Reimbursement Scheme provides for a Reimbursement List of medicines or aids, which will be free or subsidised for holders of a HSE Medical Card or if provided under a HSE scheme.

-Medical card holders who are prescribed items that are not on the list can apply for a discretionary hardship scheme.
-Furthermore, if you have a Medical Card, the HSE will pay the reference price for an interchangeable medicine.
-However if you wish to choose a more expensive medicine, you must pay the difference between the reference price and the retail price.
+Medical card holders who are prescribed items that are not on the Reimbursement List can apply for a discretionary hardship scheme.
+Furthermore, under the reference pricing system established by the 2013 Act, where a medicine is interchangeable, the HSE will pay the reference price if you have a Medical Card.
+That is to say, where generic medicines have been deemed interchangeable with brand name medicines, the HSE will establish a reimbursement price for these grouped medicines, and this will be the group reference price.
+If you are a holder of a Medical Card and seek a medicine deemed interchangeable, the HSE will reimburse this reference price.
+However, if you wish to choose a more expensive medicine, you must pay the difference between the reference price and the retail price.
 Medical aids and appliances are usually free to medical card holders and those who do not have a medical card often get their aids for free if the aids are required as part of hospital treatment.
-If someone does not hold a Medical Card, they can apply to their local health board for a contribution towards the price.
+If someone does not hold a Medical Card, they can apply to their local health office for a contribution towards the price.
 Furthermore, health insurers will also often refund part of the cost of surgical or medical aids.

 14. Who dispenses drugs and devices to patients and how are those dispensers compensated?

-- Medicines – drugs dispensed in the community are funded by the State through reimbursements of pharmacists where patients are covered by a reimbursement scheme and where the product being dispensed is on the Reimbursement List.
-Payments are regulated by S.I.
-No. 279/2013 – Health Professionals (Reduction of Payments to Community Pharmacy Contractors) Regulations 2013 and HSE Community Pharmacy Contractor Agreements.
+Drugs dispensed in the community are funded by the State through reimbursements of pharmacists where patients are covered by a reimbursement scheme and where the product being dispensed is on the Reimbursement List.
+Payments are regulated by the Public Service Pay and Pensions Act 2017 (Payments to Community Pharmacy Contractors) Regulations 2019 (S.I.
+639/2019) and HSE Community Pharmacy Contractor Agreements.
 In general, all pharmacies have agreements with the HSE under the Primary Care Reimbursement Services Scheme to dispense approved drugs and medicines.
 General Practitioners (GPs) can also provide drugs and medicines directly to patients in circumstances where there is only one practice centre which is three or more miles from a retail pharmacy.

 15. What are the professional and legal responsibilities of those who dispense drugs and devices?
 What role do they play in providing patient care, information, and safety?

-- Be vigilant for forgeries or unusual prescribing pattern
+- Be vigilant for forgeries or unusual prescribing patterns.